 Who we share information with and why

-In order to deliver a range of highway services, to undertake our statutory and non-statutory duties as a Highway Authority and for us to deliver associated projects or programmes, it is often necessary for us to share information across the Council, with our Contractors or Agents, with Elected Councillors and Parish Councils and with other partner agencies and government departments such as the Police (in regard to road safety), the DVLA, Network Rail, District Councils within Cambridgeshire, Highways England and other Authorities who are members of the Eastern Highways Alliance.
+In order to deliver a range of highway services, to undertake our statutory and non-statutory duties as a Highway Authority and for us to deliver associated projects or programmes, it is often necessary for us to share information across the Council, with our Contractors or Agents, with Elected Councillors and Parish Councils and with other partner agencies and government departments such as the Police (in regard to road safety), the DVLA, Network Rail, District Councils within Cambridgeshire, National Highways (formerly Highways England) and other Authorities who are members of the Eastern Highways Alliance.

 When we publish information in public we will follow procedures that we have in place to remove personal data associated with the record wherever possible.